jkakar/octopress/source/_posts/2010-07-05-discovering-the-ec2-api.markdown

 categories: cloud
 ---

-I’ve been using the EC2 API quite a lot lately, while working on the [Landscape](https://landscape.canonical.com/) project.
+I've been using the EC2 API quite a lot lately, while working on the [Landscape](https://landscape.canonical.com/) project.
 The [API documentation](http://docs.amazonwebservices.com/AWSEC2/latest/APIReference/) is excellent, but I want to know how it behaves when things go wrong.
 What kind of failure is produced when I forget to pass a parameter?
 What happens when I pass a bogus parameter?
-How does it behave when I pass numbered parameters that aren’t in sequence, like `Name.7=foo&Name.42=bar`?
-How does Amazon’s implementation differ from [Eucalyptus](http://eucalyptus.com/) or [Nova](http://novacc.org/)?
+How does it behave when I pass numbered parameters that aren't in sequence, like `Name.7=foo&Name.42=bar`?
+How does Amazon's implementation differ from [Eucalyptus](http://eucalyptus.com/) or [Nova](http://novacc.org/)?

-I couldn’t find the answers I wanted in the documentation so I wrote a simple tool to invoke a method with an arbitrary set of parameters against an EC2 API endpoint.
+I couldn't find the answers I wanted in the documentation so I wrote a simple tool to invoke a method with an arbitrary set of parameters against an EC2 API endpoint.
 After sending the request, it prints the HTTP status code and response to the screen.
-It’s called `txaws-discover` and is part of the [txAWS](https://launchpad.net/txaws) project.
+It's called `txaws-discover` and is part of the [txAWS](https://launchpad.net/txaws) project.
 For example, to run the `DescribeRegions` method simply provide credentials, an endpoint, the